jennysloane/jfsloane/content/blog/intro_to_R/index.md

 library(tidyverse)
 library(janitor)
 library(here)
-library(ggeasy) # this is an awesome package to help customize ggplots with easy to remmeber functions
+library(ggeasy) # this is an awesome package to help customize ggplots with easy to remember functions
 ```

 - My first chunk of code is always dedicated to loading in all of the libraries I need for my entire script
-- I make sure the chunk options include `message=FALSE` and `warning=FALSE`, so when I knit the file I don't see all of the messages and warning from loading in the respective libraries
+- I make sure the chunk options include `message=FALSE` and `warning=FALSE`, so when I knit the file I don't see all of the messages and warnings from loading in the respective libraries